 Stimulated by an international conference on Improving Risk Regulation: From Crisis Response to Learning and Innovation, organised by IRGC, the OECD Regulatory Policy Division and the Rethinking Regulation Program at Duke University in Paris in October 2014, this publication explores new insights for addressing contemporary risks.

 Improving Risk Regulation includes papers from several international experts with diverse backgrounds.
-Each of them introduces relevant issues in and perspectives for modern public risk management.
+Each of them introduces relevant issues and perspectives for modern public risk management.
 Taken together, the distinct dimensions and approaches presented in the chapters provide insights into how to possibly enhance the effectiveness and legitimacy (credibility) of risk regulation in the 21st century.

 The chapters are available for download separately by clicking on the respective title or compiled as an edited volume (see below):